melonjs/melonJS/README.md

     $ grunt test

 This will run the jasmine spec tests with the output displayed on the shell.
-This however, is not recommended because the tests are run by PhantomJS in this mode, and there are a lot of known bugs and unsupported features in the version of WebKit shipped with PhantomJS.
+Do note that the latest Chrome version is required, as the test unit will run the Browser in a headless mode (in case of failed tests, upgrade your browser).

 WIP Builds
 -------------------------------------------------------------------------------